amadeus4dev/developer-guides/docs/resources/destination-experiences.md

 ```

 - `Type` and `subType` are literals with fixed values.
-- `id` is a unique value for this point of interest, that you can use to retrieve again with the next endpoint.
+- `id` is a unique value for this point of interest, which you can use in the next endpoint.
 - `geoCode` is a structure that contains geolocation information: latitude and longitude of the location.
 - `name` contains the string identifying the location.
 - `category` corresponds to the category of the location and could be one of the following values: SIGHTS, BEACH_PARK, HISTORICAL, NIGHTLIFE, RESTAURANT, or SHOPPING.
-- `rank` is the position compared to other locations based on how famous is a place.
-1 being the highest.
+- `rank` is the position compared to other locations based on how famous a place is, with 1 being the highest.
-- `tags` field is a list of words related to that location that comes directly from the different sources of data analyzed.
+- `tags` field is a list of words related to that location, which comes directly from the different sources of data analyzed.

-### Retrieve by id
+### Retrieve by Id

-You can also keep the unique id of each point of interest and retrieve it with the last endpoint as below.
+You can also keep the unique Id of each point of interest and retrieve it with the last endpoint as below.

 ```bash